jessdiallo/green-sunfish-removal/README.md

-# green-sunfish-removal
-Supplementary data and code for Diallo et al.
+# Code for: Optimizing control of a freshwater invader in time and space
+Supplementary data and code for Diallo, Jessica O., Sarah J. Converse, Matthew Chmiel, Andy Stites, & Julian D. Olden.
+2025.
+"Optimizing control of a freshwater invader in time and space." _Ecological Applications_.

+Corresponding author: Jessica O. Diallo
+Email: jodiallo@uw.edu